miachm/SODS/README.md

 It's still under development.
 Right now you can:

 - Load the cell's values from an ODS file.
-- Manipulate these values and print them.
+- Manipulate these values.
+- Some basic formating (bold fonts, italic style...).
-- Save them back in an ODS file.
+- Save it back in an ODS file.

 This is an example of use: